etijskens/wetppr/docs/chapter-3.md

     - your learn how to use the library which will get you at speed readily when you take on your next scientific problem.

+!!! tip
+    ***Don't reinvent the wheel***.
+The wheel was invented ~8000 years ago.
+Many very clever people have put effort in it and is pretty perfect by now.
+Reinventing it will unlikely result in an improvement.
+By extension: if you need some code, spend some time google-ing around to learn what is already available and how other researchers attack the problem.
+It can save you weeks of programming and debugging.
+Adapting someone else's code to your needs will learn you more than coding it from scratch.
+You'll discover other approaches to coding problems than yours, other language constructs, idioms, dependencies to build on, learn to read someone else's code, learn to integrate pieces.

 ## Common approaches towards parallelization

+Before we discuss common parallelization approaches, we need to explain some concepts:

+- [**process** (wikipedia)](https://en.wikipedia.org/wiki/Process_(computing)): "In computing, a process is the instance of a computer program that is being executed by one or many threads."
+A process has its own **address space**, the region of main memory that can be addressed by the process.
+Normally, a process cannot go outside its address space, nor can any other process go inside the process's own address space.
+- [**thread** (wikipedia)](https://en.wikipedia.org/wiki/Thread_(computing)): "In computer science, a thread of execution is the smallest sequence of programmed instructions that can be managed ...".
+In the context of parallel computing, threads are managed by the process to run different tasks in parallel.
+Obviously, they need to run on separate cores
+  have access to the

+two different concepts of parallization:
+**shared memory parallelization** and **distributed memory parallelization**.

+### Shared memory parallelization

+In shared memory parallelization there is a single process with its own

+### Distributed memory parallelization
 [//]: # (to be done)